Nanotiike/Political_songs/README.md

 There is a script, lyrics_extraction.py, which gets the lyrics.
 You can use it by running it and giving it a json with a list of songs with the artist and song title written.
 For this you need to have an API token from [here](https://genius.com/api-clients).

+Political data is acquired from Gallup (https://www.gallup.com/home.aspx) and Pew Research Center (https://www.pewresearch.org/) surveys.
+The list with links to each survey used in this project is stored in the data folder.
+Similarly, pre-processed and processed political data is store in the folder.
+Processing of the data included: removing data outside of the range (2015-2025), renaming the columns for clarity, changing the type of values in columns to integers, removing NaNs and symbols like "*", "--" for plotting efficiency, and small aesthetic changes.
+The code used for data processing is stored in the data folder.

 ## How to start

 Sync the dependencies with your environment by running: